Thursday 16 November 2023

 An introduction to the neighbourhood of St Giles

-I was asked to write a short introduction to the chapter on the neighbourhood of St Giles in a forthcoming publication by the Central District Alliance, our local Business Improvement District.
+I was asked to write a short introduction to the chapter on the neighbourhood of St Giles for "Hidden Histories" edited by Dave Hill and published by the Central District Alliance, our local Business Improvement District.
+The book can be downloaded at this link.
 My text is below.

 St Giles owes its existence to a great crossroads - one where business interests and charitable concerns meet.
 Traders making their way along the Great Northern, Great Western and Oxford Roads met at this junction, in the fields between the cities of London and Westminster.
 An ideal location to build a leper hospital, which relied on donations from wealthy merchants to meet its running costs.
 The church attached to the hospital since its foundation in 1101 and dedicated to St Giles, gave its name to the neighbourhood which grew up around it.